Literary Fiction Genres

 Fantasy (comedic, scary)

 This is probably the most popular YA subgenre.
 Young people are not often enamoured of the mundane workaday world, and their vivid imaginations readily take to the fantastic elements in these stories.
 J.K.
-Rowling's "Harry Potter" franchise (at once derivitive and well-crafted) towers over this category, challenged by Stephenie Meyer's "Twilight" series, and more recently by Suzanne Collins' "The Hunger Games" trilogy and movie.
-(Note that, strictly speaking, "Games" is postapocalyptic science fiction.)
+Rowling's "Harry Potter" franchise (at once derivitive and well-crafted) towers over this category, challenged by Stephenie Meyer's "Twilight" series, and more recently by Suzanne Collins' "The Hunger Games" trilogy and movies.
+(Note that, strictly speaking, "Games" is postapocalyptic science fiction, as is Veronica Roth's "Divergent" franchise.)

 The "A Series of Unfortunate Events" books, by Daniel Handler a.k.a.
 Lemony Snicket, contain much humor, if dry and subtle.